ZMA, the supplement that supposedly increases Testosterone levels.

 ZMA can indeed increase testosterone levels, but…only in some people.

 Testosterone, as you know, is the main male hormone, and has a huge role in anabolism, which in other words means… gaining lean mass!

 Zinc deficiency can reduce the expression of androgen receptors and the synthesis of testosterone in cells.(1)

 What does this mean?

 It means that if you are deficient in Zinc, your testosterone levels drop and your estrogen levels may even increase(1).

 Yes, estrogen, the main female hormone, you definitely don't want this.

 That said, although Zinc supplementation in people deficient in this mineral leads to increases in testosterone levels, this apparently does not happen in healthy people without any deficiency.

 Let's take a look at some studies.

-Therefore, we can conclude that supplementation with ZMA leads to an increase in testosterone levels in people deficient in Zinc, and to a maintenance of testosterone levels for those who practice intense exercise.
+Therefore, we can conclude that supplementation with ZMA leads to an increase in testosterone levels in people deficient in Zinc, and to a maintenance of testosterone levels in those who practice intense exercise.